 The tuition and fees listed above are subject to change each June 1.
 See our student accounts page for details.

-† University of St. Thomas technology and activity fees vary slightly from St. Catherine's fees.
+*University of St. Thomas technology and activity fees vary slightly from St. Catherine's fees.
 MSW students apply for financial aid through the University of St. Thomas.

 Loans provide the most common form of financial support for graduate students at St. Catherine University.
 Scholarships, grants, research assistantships and student employment may also be viable options for you.
 St. Catherine University is committed to helping you find ways to make your education affordable.